gencay/vscode-chatgpt/README.md

 4. After successfully logging in, the browser will be minimized.

+🔑 Use Google, Microsoft or standard OpenAI credentials to login.
+The email/password will be used to autofill the login form depending on the authentication type you choose.

 ℹ️ You will need to have a browser open and be logged in at all times.
 If you close the browser or your VS-Code instance, you will be asked to login again in your next session.

 📝 You can have the extension auto-fill the email address and/or password during logins.
 Update the extension settings with those information for quicker login.
 NOTE: We never store any of this information locally or remotely.